Celebrating the life of former Wichita mayor Carl Brewer

 Brewer wasn’t just the first elected African American mayor of Wichita.
 He held many titles throughout his life.

-“We gather to honor the memory of a greatly devoted husband, father, grandfather, coworker, community leader and public servant,” said Father James Billinger, pastor of Holy Savior Catholic Churcyh.
+“We gather to honor the memory of a greatly devoted husband, father, grandfather, coworker, community leader, and public servant,” said Father James Billinger, pastor of Holy Savior Catholic Church.

 While all his commitments professionally were important, family came first for Brewer.